Join a rapidly growing career path

 Educational paths to becoming an RN:

 - If you are new to nursing and do not have degree, you can pursue an associate degree or a bachelor’s degree designed to accelerate your path to a graduate nursing program.
+We offer a BSN program online, eligible for enrollment in select U.S. states.

 - If you already have a bachelor’s degree in a different field, you can choose an accelerated BSN program designed to prepare you for professional nursing practice in just 16 months.